Copilot

 The same agent can sit under two separate control planes, billed under different models.
 Agent 365 (per-seat, included in E7) handles the IT administration side: identity, governance, compliance, and security through the Microsoft Admin Centre.
 Azure AI Foundry (consumption-based, under an Azure subscription) handles the developer side: building, testing, deploying, and running agents.
 Both can apply to the same agent simultaneously.
 An organisation deploying agents at scale would see Agent 365 costs on their M365 invoice and Foundry execution costs on their Azure invoice, managed by different teams, under different budget lines, with different cost dynamics.

-Nicole Dezen's partner blog says it directly: "Together, Microsoft 365 E7 and Agent Factory provide a clear path."
+Nicole Dezen's partner blog confirms the separation: "Together, Microsoft 365 E7 and Agent Factory provide a clear path".
 Note the word "together".
 E7 and Agent Factory are two separate purchases.
-Agent Factory "enables customers to build, deploy, and scale custom agents with comprehensive tooling", and its Pre-Purchase Plan (P3) "adds licensing flexibility across Copilot Studio, Microsoft Foundry, Fabric, and GitHub."
+Agent Factory "enables customers to build, deploy, and scale custom agents with comprehensive tooling", and its Pre-Purchase Plan (P3) "adds licensing flexibility across Microsoft Copilot Studio, Microsoft Foundry, Microsoft Fabric, and GitHub".

 E7 at $99/user/month covers governance only.
 Building and running agents requires separate consumption spending through Copilot Studio, Foundry, or both — with no published TCO guidance from Microsoft.

 $99 per user per month is not the complete cost of an agentic enterprise.
 It is the governance floor.
 Actual running costs depend on how many agents you build, how heavily they execute, and which combination of Copilot Studio and Foundry you use.
 We have covered the broader cost structure of Microsoft's AI platform and the licensing shift towards agent-based models in separate articles.
-As far as we are aware, Microsoft has published no reference architectures, no expected costs per agent, and no total cost of ownership guidance.
+Microsoft now offers an Agent Usage Estimator and a Copilot Agents Cost Calculator for modelling per-agent credit consumption, but has published no formal end-to-end TCO model for the combined E7-plus-consumption stack.

 What the hybrid model means for budgeting

-This is not new for Microsoft.
+The hybrid per-seat plus consumption model is not new for Microsoft.
 Power BI Pro is per-seat while Fabric is metered.
 Purview in E5 is per-seat, but extended scanning is consumption-based.
-Agent 365 in E7 works the same way: per-seat for governance, consumption-based for execution through Copilot Studio and Foundry.
+Agent 365 in E7 works the same way, with per-seat pricing for governance and consumption-based billing for execution through Copilot Studio and Foundry.

-For organisations planning an E7 deployment, the budget should account for three components:
+For organisations planning an E7 deployment, the budget should account for:

 1. $99 per user per month multiplied by seat count (predictable, per-seat)

-2. Agent building and execution consumption (variable, depends on agent volume and complexity)
+2. Agent building and execution consumption via Copilot Studio and/or Foundry (variable, depends on agent volume and complexity)

 3. Potentially an Agent Factory P3 annual commitment for volume discounts versus pay-as-you-go rates